 The information presented in this update is based on data provided by Ministries of Health and National Influenza Centers of Member States to the Pan American Health Organization (PAHO) or from updates on the Member States’ Ministry of Health web pages.

-- Andean Sub-region: Respiratory virus activity remained low and ARI/SARI activity are within expected levels (Colombia, Ecuador).
-Among respiratory viruses, circulation of RSV (Colombia, Ecuador), influenza A(H3N2) (Ecuador) and parainfluenza (Colombia, Peru) were observed.
+- Andean Sub-region: Respiratory virus activity remained low and ARI/SARI activity was within expected levels (Colombia, Peru).
+RSV circulation was reported in Colombia and Ecuador.
+Co-circulation of influenza A(H3N2), influenza A(H1N1)pdm09 and influenza B was reported in Colombia.

 - Southern Cone: Influenza activity remains at inter-seasonal levels and ARI/SARI and other respiratory virus activity remain low and within expected levels.